mariykadreams/UrlShortener/README.md

+# To enter as admin:
+username: admin
+password: 123456M

 # TASK
 The goal of this project is to develop a URL Shortener application that allows users to generate shortened versions of long URLs and navigate to the original URLs using the short links.